NSCSS / Club 90 information and update

 - Everyone must clean and disinfect all surfaces and items touched or handled.

-- "The Beehive", a drop-in centre run by the Consumers Survivors Initiative is closed.
+- "The Beehive", a drop-in centre run by the Consumers Survivors Initiative is available by appointment only.

-- Cafes and lunch programs at the Salvation Army and Grace Christian Centre have been suspended.
+- Cafes and lunch programs at the Salvation Army and Grace Christian Centre are available on a take-out basis.

 - The Elliot Lake Food Bank is still open but asks you to call ahead for an appointment at (705) 461-3663.